uit-no/hpc-doc/applications/physics/COMSOL/COMSOL.rst

 ion(s).

-Additional online info about Gaussian on Stallo:
+Additional online info about COMSOL on Stallo:
 =================================================

 Usage